esphome/esphome-devices/src/docs/devices/Sonoff-M5/index.md

 ---

 ## Notes
+- the Matter compatible version of this switch (part numbers ending in W, e.g. M5-2C-86W) is locked and cannot be flashed
 - status LED (blue) in left-most button
 - channel LEDs (red) are dimmable (PWM) while relays OFF; 100% bright when ON